Add Auth Routes

 ...

-For more details around the /login implementation, review our Login Endpoint documentation.
+For more details about the Login Endpoint implementation, review our Login Endpoint documentation.

-Your Callback route path must match the callback URL you configured in the Wristband Dashboard when you created your Wristband OAuth2 Client in previous steps.
-This should also match the redirectUri value of your SDK configuration.
+After a user authenticates, Wristband will redirect back to your application's Callback Endpoint.
+Your Callback Endpoint URL must match the callback URL you configured when you created your Wristband OAuth2 Client.
+It must also match the redirectUri value of your SDK configuration

 // app.ts